rasovica/Gsoc2017/README.rst

 This task on the other hand had a really fast start and it ground to a halt when I started to work on Django.
 My task was to revive a project not touched in years still using virtualenv and old pil library which hasn't been maintained in 10 years.
+The wlan-slo webpage is a great starting point for, anyone trying to starting making meshed wifi nodes, being abandoned for so long, some of the pages functionality was not operational, this would mean that people who wanted to join the community would, be deterred from doing so.
+The webpage is split in two containers, one holding the postgresql database for the webpage the other having the webpage served using uwsgi for djnago and nginx for static files.
 Having been in a struggle with docker in my previous task I was afraid my lack of docker is gonna slow me down but it was quite the opposite.
 I managed to create both containers in a week or so, but having to struggle when it came to django.